Sunday, March 10, 2013

 Huntington Beach, CA 92649

-One of the things we love about King's Fish House is the bread, and it is the same bread here.
+One of the things we love about King's Fish House is the bread, which is the same bread here.
 This Half Loaf of Sourdough Bread ($1.25) is a great way to start your meal.
 This came out warm, with butter packets.
 I could have eaten this all by myself, but I would have felt bad doing that to Katie.

 To check out the Fish Camp website, click here: http://www.samsfishcamp.com/